 Understanding Our Slope Stabilization Methods

-The TECCO® high-tensile mesh slope stabilization system is ideal for protecting homes and buildings adjacent to steep slopes.
+The TECCO® high-tensile mesh system is one of the best steep slope stabilization methods for protecting homes and buildings.
 TECCO® boulder netting provides a flexible alternative to concrete and shotcrete barriers.
 The TECCO® steel wire mesh adapts to the topography, preventing rockslides and deformations.
 Fast installation means less worrying for you and quicker protection for your home.
 The high-tensile mesh is practically invisible once vegetation grows around it.
 And compared to shotcrete, the TECCO® slope stabilizer has a significantly lower CO2 footprint.

 Protecting your home from rockfall is a challenge for homeowners in the Blue Ridge Mountains, Carolina Piedmont and the Great Smoky Mountains.
 A high-tensile steel mesh rock drape can help control rock movement.
 Our slope technicians anchor the rock drape to the top of the slope.
 Cable anchor securely fastens the drape.
 Loose rock is trapped behind the drape, rather than barreling down the slope and gaining momentum as it hurtles toward your house.
 The loose rock trapped by the drape slides down to the bottom of the slope, keeping your house out of harm’s way.